 Be sure to book your travel insurance before you leave for your holiday.
 Print out your policy documents and bring them with you - make sure you have the emergency number for medical assistance and a rundown on what your chosen policy covers.

 Most airlines now issue e-tickets that can be shown on your tablet or smartphone.
-So if you booked online and were expecting a paper ticket to arrive in the post: don't panic - you will usually be issued with all the information you need to show staff at the airport in your confirmation email, which can come from the airline you're flying with or from a third-party.
+So if you booked online and were expecting a paper ticket to arrive in the post - don't panic.
+You will usually be issued with all the information you need to show staff at the airport in your confirmation email, which can come from the airline you're flying with or from a third party.

 Once you've shown this at the check-in desk, staff will issue you with a physical boarding pass: this shows information like your flight number, the time it's scheduled to take off and your seat number.
-It's also what will grant you access to the aeroplane, so try not to drop it in the excitement in your first trip 'airside'!
+It's also what will grant you access to the aeroplane, so try not to drop it in the excitement in your first trip airside!
 Check out our tips for getting through airport security fast and our comprehensive airport tips page for additional advice.

-Know your luggage
+2. Know your luggage

 On many short-haul flights, carriers will allow you to take a bag or case that's big enough to take most of what you'll need for a long weekend or city break.
 This allows you to keep all your belongings with you for the duration of the flight, and means a quicker getaway at your destination.
 You're also more likely to be charged extra for storing baggage in the hold, so it's good to travel light, particularly when flying with budget airlines.
-Check out our guide to flying budget airlines for more specific advice on what you can expect.
+Check out our guide to flying budget airlines for more advice on what you can expect.

-On the flight
+3. On the flight

 First you need to find your seat, and ensure all your cabin luggage is stowed away correctly.
-Most flights, particularly longer ones have assigned seating, so look for a number followed by a letter on your boarding pass such as '11 D'.
+All flights have assigned seating, so look for a number followed by a letter on your boarding pass such as '11D'.
 The number relates to the row you'll be sitting in, while the letter refers to whether it's an aisle, window or middle seat.
 The cabin crew - who will be wearing anything from glamorous hats and heels to baggy tees in airline colours - will be happy to help you find your seat and put your luggage in a safe place, which may be in an overhead locker or under your seat.

-Prepare for take-off...
+4. Prepare for take-off

 Before your plane takes off, there are some procedures to go through that may be alarming if this is your first time flying, but all of these are completely routine and contribute to safety on board.
 You'll be shown how to buckle your seat belt, what the different lights on the seat ahead of you mean, and what to do in an emergency.
-Remember, every flight has to go through this process, partly due to the existence of first-time flyers like yourself!
+Every flight has to go through this process, partly due to the existence of first-time flyers like yourself!

 After a certain point, the plan reaches cruise altitude which is usually the highest it will get.
-Generally speaking the higher you go the smoother the ride, so this is when the captain will tend to turn off the seat-belt signs and you can get up and stretch your legs or visit the loo.
+Normally, the higher you go the smoother the ride, so this is when the captain will tend to turn off the seat-belt signs and you can get up and stretch your legs or visit the loo.

-Check with your airline or airport
+6. Check with your airline or airport

 If you're still feeling unsure about the finer details of your trip, most airlines and airports will have guides written specifically for their first time flying customers, which should help you to familiarise yourself with the specific situations you're likely to encounter while travelling.

-Face your fear
+7. Face your fear